Have you ever thought that all the purchases we make involve a buying process, prior to the time of the transaction?

 - Make a list of priorities: You can optimize customer journey mapping by identifying the areas that need immediate attention.
 Once you know common problems, you can take steps to limit their impact on customer loyalty.

-- Put all ideas to paper: Most marketers prefer drawing the entire map on a whiteboard or using online mapping tools to create a digital copy.
+- Put all ideas to paper: Most marketers prefer drawing the entire map on a whiteboard or using customer journey mapping tools to create a digital customer journey.
 Refer to your copy when you need to make decisions to improve customer experience.

 Customers expect every exchange with a brand to be seamless from the start.
 Understanding the interactions at each touchpoint helps you satisfy customer needs and also improves the efficiency of your business.